AustinSouth/Junior-Design-PAP/README.md

 the remote designed by the team.

-The PAP_Code.ino file is the Autonomous code that identifies payload locations and transports them to the drop locations.
+The PAP_Code.ino file is the Autonomous code that identifies payload locations using break beam sensing and a sorting algorithm and transports them to the drop locations.